yevgenpapernyk/spacy_bert_classification_example/README.md

 Please check the "Prerequisites" section to make sure everything is done properly to run a docker container with GPU support.
 `docker compose -f docker-compose.gpu.yml up -d`

-Watch logs with `docker compose -f docker-compose.gpu.yml logs -f` to macke sure that the api uses the GPU.
+Watch logs with `docker compose -f docker-compose.gpu.yml logs -f` to make sure that the api uses the GPU.

 ## Directory structure
 ### Repository